TheHive-Project/Cortex/README.md

 + PassiveTotal\*: leverage [RiskIQ's PassiveTotal](https://www.passivetotal.org/) service to gain invaluable insight on observables, identify overlapping infrastructure using Passive DNS, WHOIS, SSL certificates and more.
 + Phishing Initiative\*: query [Phishing Initiative](https://phishing-initiative.fr/contrib/) to assess whether a URL has been flagged a phishing site.
 + PhishTank\*: query [PhishTank](https://www.phishtank.com/) to assess whether a URL has been flagged a phishing site.
-+ URLCategory: check the Fortinet categories of URLs.
 + VirusShare: check whether a file/hash is available on [VirusShare.com](https://virusshare.com/).
 + VirusTotal\*: look up files, URLs and hashes through [VirusTotal](https://www.virustotal.com/).
 + VMRay\*: analyze files using [VMRay](https://www.vmray.com/).